greenboxal/doggohub/doc/user/project/repository/web_editor.md

 ### Template dropdowns

 When starting a new project, there are some common files which the new project might need too.
-Therefore a message will be displayed by GitLab to make this easy for you.
+Therefore a message will be displayed by DoggoHub to make this easy for you.

 ![First file for your project](img/web_editor_template_dropdown_first_file.png)